rogersovich/major-claimer-bot/README.md

    2. Enter Telegram Query (you can get query by opening bot app on browser > inspect element > storage / application > session storage > telegram init params > copy tg web app data value)
    3. Start The bot Again after account creation complete
 5.  after bot started choose option `2` start bot
-6.  if something wrong with your Account, just delete problematic a, to cancel running bot press `ctrl+c` twice, and start again [from No 1.](#setup-accounts).
+6.  if something wrong with your Account, just delete problematic a, to cancel running bot press `ctrl + c` twice, and start again [from No 1.](#setup-accounts)
-7.

 ## Query Troubleshoot
 if your bot get eror, with some error code `401` it mean your query expired, go get new query and run bot again and choose option `3` for query modification.

 ## How To Update